Alexander Mountbatten, Marquess of Carisbrooke: Marriage

-According to the published diaries of Cecil Beaton, in his later years, Lord Carisbrooke had a longtime male lover, Simon Fleet.
+Carisbrooke was likely homosexual or bisexual; according to the published diaries of Cecil Beaton, in his later years, Lord Carisbrooke had a longtime male lover, Simon Fleet.
 More is written about Lord Carisbrooke and his wife in the published diaries of James Lees-Milne and Henry "Chips" Channon.

+Residences

+By 1926 Lord and Lady Carisbrooke had established a London residence at No. 4 Belgrave Place, Belgravia, which continued to be their London home until early 1931.
+By 1938 Lord and Lady Carisbrooke lived at Kensington Palace.

+After the Second World War the Carisbrookes lived in a grace-and-favour residence, King's Cottage, in Kew Gardens.
+Following the death of Lady Carisbrooke in 1956, Lord Carisbrooke was granted the use of a grace-and-favour residence, Apartment 10, Kensington Palace, which remained as his home until his death in 1960.

 Later career

 Lord Carisbrooke, who received no state allowance, became the first member of the British royal family to work in the commercial sector.
 He began his career working as an entry-level clerk in the offices of Lazard Brothers bankers.
 He later worked for a company that oversaw housing estates, and before long he took control of social work for the tenants.

 Later he became a director of Lever Brothers and several other prominent corporations.

 Death

 Lord Carisbrooke died on 23 February 1960, aged 73, at Kensington Palace.
 His ashes were interred within the Battenberg Chapel at St. Mildred's Church, Whippingham, on the Isle of Wight.
 As he had no sons, the title Marquess of Carisbrooke became extinct upon his death.